krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 1. Takes in a value that has just been crossed off a constraint list for a given cell
 2. Gets the row indices for the modified cell
-3. Checks to see if we've already resolved that value in this row (if so, we're done)
+3. Filters this list to just those cells which still contain the value in question
-4. For all other cells in that row, checks to see if the value just crossed off appears only once
+4. If this list has just one index left, resolve the cell pointed to by the index to the value in question
-5. If so, resolves the cell where the value appears to the value in question
+5. Repeats steps (2)-(4) for the mutated cell's column, instead of its row.

-6. Repeats steps (2)-(5) for the column, instead of the row.
+We'll get some "false positives" in step four whenever we kick off PoE after resolving a cell to a single value, but as `constrainAndEnqueue` is idempotent with respect to both the board and queue, this is no problem.

-Let's start with some helpers to get the row/column indices for a `cellIndex`, sans the `cellIndex`.
+We'll need helpers to get row and cell indices from a cell index:

 ```js
 const getRowIndicesFromCellIndex = (state, cellIndex) => {